orianapresacan/MedSAFE/README.md

 ## Running the Pipeline

 ### Deterministic mode (no API required)
 By default, the pipeline runs in **deterministic mode**, which requires no external API access.
-In this mode, a built-in rule-based simulator generates the dialogue turns, model responses, and rubric scores for each scenario.

 ```bash
 python medsafe.py